mosip/documentation/README.md

 This repo is dedicated to MOSIP Documentation.
-All information that you see on docs.mosip.io are hosted here.

-If you find a documentation issue, please raise an issue in this repo.
+Refer to respective branches for documentation of various MOSIP releases.